aidanm3341/cmel/README.md

     - `length()` returns the number of characters in the string
     - `split(delimiter)` returns a list of elements in the given string as separated by the delimiter
     - Supports escape sequences: `\n` (newline), `\t` (tab), `\r` (carriage return), `\"` (quote), `\\` (backslash)
+    - When using the `+` operator with a string and any other type, the non-string operand is automatically converted to a string (e.g., `"Answer: " + 42` produces `"Answer: 42"`)
 - Number
     - `add(Number)` returns the number plus the passed number
 - List